Terry Hall (policeman): The Special Squad

 Hall has often faced allegations that he framed the Port Hope 8 or at very least conducted a very poor investigation as he failed to provide to the defense lawyers audio tapes of a bugged phone calls that proved that one of the "Port Hope 8", David Hoffman, was in Kitchener the night of the murder and was not in Port Hope as the Crown claimed at the trial in 1979.
 Likewise, the jacket that Gary Comeau was wearing on the night of that Matiyek was murdered that had a bullet hole in it, which would have supported Comeau's story of being shot, vanished after being seized by the police on 10 January 1979.
 Finally, one of the witnesses for the Crown at the trial, Roger Davey, was later to claimed that Hall had forced him to perjure himself on the stand via intimidation.
 In the 1990 protest song " Justice in Ontario" by Steve Earle, Hall is accused by name of framing the Port Hope 8.

 Later life

 Hall retired in 1997 after serving in the homicide squad.
-In his retirement, he served as a member of the Aylmer Shrine Club, the Royal Order of Jesters and the Maladhide Masonic Lodge.
+In his retirement, he served as a member of the Aylmer Shrine Club, the Royal Order of Jesters and the Masonic lodge, Malahide Lodge #140.
 Hall died on 1 January 2016 in London, Ontario of cancer, at the age of 70.
 Baily said of him: "He was in good spirits to the end.
 He was an inspiration to all of us.
 Everything was a positive.
 There wasn’t a weak part of Terry that I knew."